-At Gustav’s I enjoyed a well-earned lunch of my favorite dish there, Jäger (hunter) Kalbschnitzel with spätzle (knöpfli), topped with Cremini mushroom and a paprika cream sauce, washed down with a stein of Paulaner Oktoberfest beer.
+At Gustav’s I enjoyed a well earned lunch of my favorite dish there, Jäger Kalbschnitzel with spätzle (knöpfli), topped with cremini mushrooms and Hungarian paprika sauce, washed down with a stein of Paulaner Oktoberfest beer.

 I really don’t have a lot more to say regarding the details of what I saw and experienced on my 5.7-mile walk along Broadway because it’s the 133 photos which tell the story.

 As usual, I have spent many days writing extensive captions which explain the details of each shot.
 Furthermore, as usual, I have plotted the identity of each building I photographed in a Google Earth file which you can download here.
 Hint: be sure to enable the 3D Buildings option.
 For more details about this Google Earth file, see my article A Portland Google Earth Companion.

 Even after photographically exploring Portland’s Burnside and Broadway, as well as the many other parts of the city I discovered in 2015, there is still SO MUCH to see in Oregon’s largest city.
 Two thousand sixteen promises to be another great year for photography in Portland!